 2. Scour local resources for off-the-beaten path ideas.

 Tokyo has a sizable expat population— think half a million— lending to several traveler-friendly English websites and publications to help you in your planning.
 A good place to start is Metropolis and Tokyo Weekender, both magazines featuring local events and restaurant guides.
-Another favorite is Tokyo Cheapo, obviously featuring tips for tackling the city on a budget.
+Another favorite is Tokyo Cheapo, obviously featuring tips for tackling the city on a budget and finding the best free things to do in Tokyo.

 3. You have to buy Ghibli museum tickets way in advance.